DallanQ/lost_ruins_of_arnak/Manual.md

 2. **Remove the guardian** from the board and keep it by your player board.

-This effect allows you to overcome a guardian on a site where you have an archaeologist **without paying the cost.** (However, the effect itself may have a cost, which you must pay.)
+(icon of a guardian with a green checkmark) This effect allows you to overcome a guardian on a site where you have an archaeologist **without paying the cost.** (However, the effect itself may have a cost, which you must pay.)
 Guardians overcome in this way still go beside your player board.

+> image of a guardian card with its boon in the upper right corner and the cost to overcome it on the bottom.

 **Tip:** In some situations, it can be very important to overcome a guardian and avoid its *Fear* card.
 In other situations, you can get more points by saving those resources for research.
 Don't feel compelled to overcome every guardian you awaken.